November 5, 2020 | By: Dr. Patti Haebe, N.M.D

 PdG Testing at Home

-At home test strips from premom can now test for a urinary metabolite of progesterone called pregnanediol 3-glucuronide, also known as PdG.
+At home test strips can now test for a urinary metabolite of progesterone called pregnanediol 3-glucuronide, also known as PdG.
 This gives you the ability to confirm ovulation, regardless of BBT readings.

 Research has demonstrated that PdG typically begins to rise 24-36 hours after ovulation.
 Furthermore, after LH has peaked, if urinary PdG test strips are positive for 3 consecutive days, it can be 100% confirmed that ovulation has occurred -- no more guessing!

-These easy-to-use PdG test strips are just like LH and hCG Test strips: you simply dip a test strip in a few milliliters of urine and read the results a few minutes later.
-All three types of these Premom and easy@Home strips can be captured, stored and charted through the Premom fertility tracker.
+These easy-to-use PdG test strips are just like LH and hCG test strips: you simply dip a test strip in a few milliliters of urine and read the results a few minutes later.
+All three types of fertility tests can be captured, stored and charted through the free Premom Ovulation Tracker app.

 PdG strips have also been studied in association with fertile mucus tracking.
 You are able to simply begin using PdG test strips after the disappearance of highly fertile type mucus, in order to confirm ovulation.
 Positive PdG is typically detected either 5 days after LH peak or 3 days after the disappearance of fertile mucus.